 Fiber: High fibrous foods include legumes, dark green vegetables, whole intact grains, nuts, seeds, and some fruits such as pears, apples, and strawberries.
 To better understand fiber’s role in weight loss and overall health, read my previous column.

-Omega 3s: These polyunsaturated fats found in some fish such as salmon, rainbow trout, tuna, herring and sardines suppress inflammation in our bodies.
-Consume these fish healthfully prepared – baked, broiled or grilled – at least 2-3 times a week.
+Omega 3s: These polyunsaturated fats found in some fish such as salmon, rainbow trout, tuna, herring, and sardines suppress inflammation in our bodies.
+Consume these fish healthfully prepared — baked, broiled, or grilled — at least 2-3 times a week.
 Don’t like fish?
-Here’s the high quality fish oil I recommend.
+Try a fish oil supplement instead.

 Nuts: Almonds and walnuts, in particular, but all nuts contain a healthy dose of vitamin E and other antioxidants that fight inflammation and repair damage done by an overactive immune system.
 Enjoy a handful 3-4 times a week to reap their benefit.

 Olive Oil: This Mediterranean diet staple contains oleocanthal, a compound shown to have a similar effect in the body as NSAID painkillers and is rarely found in foods for inflammation.